Licensing text and photos

 For the avoidance of doubt, please note that "noncommercial" means you may not charge a fee for access to any printed or electronic publication (including a website or other online system) that includes our work, charge a fee for the use of our work, use it in any paid-for publication (whether commercial, educational, or whatever), use it to sell, endorse, or promote any product or service, or earn any money from it by advertising or any other means whatosever, irrespective of whether you make a profit.

-Any photos or artworks on this site that are specifically marked "www.explainthatstuff.com" are ones we have created and to which we own the rights.
+Most of the photos and artworks on this site that are marked "www.explainthatstuff.com" are ones we have created and to which we own the rights.
 You're very welcome to use and reuse them for free, for noncommercial purposes only, under the terms of the Creative Commons NC-SA license.
 For noncommercial purposes, you don't need to ask permission to use images we have created, but it is a legal requirement that you attribute the images properly: please kindly ensure you credit explainthatstuff.com.
 You don't need to link to this website (if you want to do so, that's entirely up to you).

 Please note that if you create modified versions of our images ("derivative works"), you are legally obliged (under the terms of the license) to release them under the same license—in other words, to allow other people to use them in the same way that we have.
 So you may not create derivative works and then sell them on to other people, for example.

 We can license any of our photos or artworks for commercial use either online or offline.
 The precise licensing fee is negotiable and varies according to how and where you want to use an image (for example, how big it will be on the page), the type of use you intend (commercial or educational), your print run, and so on.
-We will happily customize our "how-it-works" artworks to your precise requirements and we can often redraw low-resolution artworks in high-resolution (typically 3000 pixels across and whatever number of DPI you require).
+We will happily customize our "how-it-works" artworks to your precise requirements and we can often redraw low-resolution artworks in high-resolution (typically 300 dpi).
 We can supply artworks with or without text labels/numbering, as you wish.

 We price hi-res artworks individually according to their complexity (how long they took to draw) and any extra work you'd like us to do to them.